Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Prospective experiments and future experimental facilities

 \subsection{Prospective experiments with JLab at 22~GeV}

 The CEBAF at JLab is a world-class facility at the forefront of nuclear physics research.
 With its 12~GeV program~\cite{Arrington:2021alx}, CEBAF has provided an unprecedented window into the fundamental structure of matter, particularly in the realm of hadron physics.

 To push the boundaries of knowledge and address some of the most profound questions in modern physics, the community is preparing for a new era of discovery.
 A significant effort is underway to develop the scientific case and technical feasibility for a staged upgrade of CEBAF, which would include a major energy increase to 22~GeV.

+{ This upgrade can be realized by leveraging recent advancements in accelerator technology, allowing the energy reach to be extended within the existing tunnel footprint and using the existing CEBAF Superconducting Radio-Frequency (SRF) cavity system.
+The proposal involves replacing the highest-energy arcs with Fixed Field Alternating Gradient (FFA) arc~\cite{Bogacz:2024phg} and increasing the number of recirculations.
+This novel permanent magnet technology will also lead to significant energy savings and lower operating costs. }

+{ A central motivation for the upgrade is the substantial extension of the accessible kinematic range, particularly in $Q^2$.
+The higher beam energy will provide a new window between the current 12~GeV program and the future EIC, as illustrated in Fig.~\ref{fig:phase-space}.
+This overlap is essential for connecting precision measurements in the valence region with the broader kinematic coverage of the EIC, thereby enabling a more complete understanding of QCD across different energy scales. }

-A 22~GeV program will offer unparalleled opportunities to explore the intricacies of QCD in the valence quark regime with high-precision, high-luminosity experiments.
+A 22~GeV program {would} offer unparalleled opportunities to explore the intricacies of QCD in the valence quark regime with high-precision, high-luminosity experiments.
 Furthermore, it will enable investigations into the transition region toward sea quark dominance and allow access to the study of heavier hadrons with diverse structures (the so-called XYZ states).
-Operating at the ``luminosity frontier'' with large acceptance detectors and high-precision spectrometers, CEBAF at 22~GeV will provide unique insights into the nature of QCD and the emergence of hadron structure, exploring various facets of the non-perturbative dynamics.
-A white paper with the initial science case has been recently published~\cite{Accardi:2023chb}.
+Operating at the ``luminosity frontier'' with large acceptance detectors and high-precision spectrometers, CEBAF at 22~GeV will provide unique insights into the nature of QCD and the emergence of hadron structure, exploring various facets of the non-perturbative dynamics.A white paper with the initial science case has been published \cite{Accardi:2023chb}, followed by the most recent refinements detailed in \cite{Accardi:2026slw}.